jronallo/jronallo.github.com/source/_posts/2012-02-11-when-is-enough-metadata.markdown

 The other suggestion is that you never really have enough metadata.
 There is always the need to come back to metadata and enhance or refresh it to continue to make it useful.

 I think this is an important point that surfaces some other considerations.
-There may be some metadata that never gets enhanced while other metadata that continually gets touched to be optimized for certain uses.
+There may be some metadata record that never gets enhanced while other metadata that continually gets touched to be optimized for certain uses.
 For our digital collections we often use minimal metadata extracted from the collection guide which we call a stub record.
 Once there is some kind of stub record, we can almost immediately make the content accessible.
 From there some get more metadata which make the items more discoverable.
-I have written about YKK
+With Brian Dietz, I have written some about how we're doing this in *[Automating a digital special collections workflow through iterative development](http://www.ala.org/acrl/sites/ala.org.acrl/files/content/conferences/confsandpreconfs/national/2011/papers/automating_digital_s.pdf)*.

 ## Measured Functionality and Feedback